 It is time for Colorado to take the next step in public health-based drug policy by establishing SCS/SIFs.

 Along with our friends at the Harm Reduction Action Center, Drug Policy Alliance believes that SCS are urgently needed in Colorado.
-SCS can start to become a reality if the legislature passes SB18-040, which includes provisions for a supervised injection facility pilot program for the City and County of Denver.
-We need your help to make this happen!
+During the 2018 legislative session we advocated for SB18-040, a proposal that included provisions for a supervised injection facility pilot program for the City and County of Denver.
+Despite extensive supportive testimony and virtually no opposition, the bill was defeated in committee.
+We won’t be discouraged and your help is more important than ever moving forward!

 Join the Colorado SCS Campaign to express your commitment to making this vital public health service available in Colorado.
 We’ll provide updates and calls to action that will keep you engaged in this advocacy.